 401(k) Rollover in Crestwood, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, it’s often difficult for Crestwood, MO residents to know what to do with their 401(k) with their previous employer.
+However, many Crestwood, MO residents wonder what the best options are for their 401(k) with their previous employer.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Crestwood,MO

-There are several options for handling your 401(k) rollover in Crestwood, MO, and usually it takes trustworthy financial planning and an experienced financial advisor to know how to best deal with your savings.
+There are a few different ways to handle your 401(k) rollover in Crestwood, MO, and usually it takes knowledgeable financial planning and an experienced financial advisor to know how to best deal with your savings.
 Correct Capital is an independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
+This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
 We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in Crestwood, MO.

-If you have over $5,000 invested in your 401(k), many Crestwood, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Crestwood, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in Crestwood, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.

-However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to oversee several different retirement plans with numerous recordkeepers.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+It can also be daunting to oversee several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
 Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

 2. Roll Over Your 401(k) to Your New Employer

-If your new position in Crestwood, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 as long as you are still in the workforce.
+If your new job in Crestwood, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) savings to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

-If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-An experienced financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to the new account.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A knowledgeable financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

 3. Open a Rollover IRA

 IRA is an abbreviation for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from an old employer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the funds there for your 401(k) rollover.
+A Rollover IRA is an account started to move money from an old employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
 Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+This way, you maintain your tax status with the money you have contributed.

 Traditional IRA

-Money deposited into a Traditional IRA are considered to be pre-tax money. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.
+Once you turn 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

 Roth IRA

-Money deposited into Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Savings deposited into Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
 The benefit is that you do not pay taxes when you withdraw the money.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Contrary to Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.